finos/legend/CONTRIBUTING.md

 1. [Create an account on GitHub.com](https://help.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account)
 2. [Set up a Git client locally](https://help.github.com/en/github/getting-started-with-github/set-up-git)
-3. Ensure that the Git client is configured with your `<username>@users.github.com` email address (you can do so using the `git config --list | grep user.email` command).
+3. Ensure that the Git client is configured with your `<ID+username>@users.noreply.github.com` email address (you can do so using the `git config user.email` command).
 If you use a different email address, you may face one of the following issues:

      a) Your corporate firewall blocks Git activity, unless you are signed in with an `@<your company domain>` email address